sanchit-gandhi/whisper-jax/README.md

 Should you wish to use a fine-tuned Whisper checkpoint in Whisper JAX, you should first convert the PyTorch weights to Flax.
 This is straightforward through use of the `from_pt` argument, which will convert the PyTorch state dict to a frozen Flax parameter dictionary on the fly.
 You can then push the converted Flax weights to the Hub to be used directly in Flax the next time they are required.
-Converting weights from PyTorch to Flax requires both PyTorch and Flax to be installed.
+Note that converting weights from PyTorch to Flax requires both PyTorch and Flax to be installed.

 For example, to convert the fine-tuned checkpoint `"sanchit-gandhi/whisper-small-hi"` from the blog post [Fine-Tuning Whisper](https://huggingface.co/blog/fine-tune-whisper):
 ```python